 6. Take only pictures, leave only footprints.

-When you go hiking, or even just walking around a city you’re visiting make sure you “take only pictures and leave only footprints.”
-Meaning leave what you find.
+When you go hiking or even just walking around a city you’re visiting make sure you “take only pictures and leave only footprints.”
 Plants, rocks, and all natural features should be left as they are, as should historical artifacts.
 And always make sure you dispose of all your litter properly.
 Never leave any of your waste behind.
 The earth is not your trash can!

 7. Volunteer a little of your time.